tdbe/tdbe.github.io/about.md

 share: true
 ---

-This blog is super out of date because, in short, time spent writing is time spent not doing.
-I've leveled up many times.
+This blog is super out of date; I blame it on work and also trying to live.

 Here's a 2021 list of excellent dumb things that describe or rhyme with what I am:
-* Chaotic-pensive computer scientist.
+* Chaotic-pensive computer scientist
-* Confidence comes from base principles understanding, and doing.
+* Confidence comes from base principles understanding, & doing.
 Not surface level shortcuts.
-* Engineer of soul & style.
+* Engineer of soul & style
-* Indie director depending on the mood.
+* Indie director depending on the mood
-* Business-principles-aware but impatiently so.
+* Business-principles-aware but impatiently so
-50-50 logic and feelings fueled storyteller.
+* Proponent of egoless individuality, awareness, interestedness
-* My DnD character has a ton of charisma in short & specific circumstances.
+* 50-50 logic & feelings fueled storyteller
-* Comfortable with complexity and n-dimensional space.
+* My DnD character has a ton of charisma in short & specific circumstances
-* Proponent of egoless individuality, awareness, and interestedness.
+* Half hotblooded half coldblooded anime protagonist
-* Half hotblooded half coldblooded anime protagonist.
+* Comfortable with complexity & n-dimensional space
-* Would-be CEO of something small and wisely disruptive.
+* Would-be CEO of something small & wisely disruptive
-* Hyper awareness. - means you can get overwhelmed, but you're the opposite of numb to social stimulus & subtlety.
+* Hyperawareness. - means you can get overwhelmed, but have a large & nuanced bandwidth
-* Protopian futures lover; also pessimist futurist - those are the true optimists.
+* Protopian futures lover; also pessimist futurist - those are the true optimists

 Check [my portfolio](https://www.deferredreality.com) for some projects and game-y things.